mstflotfy/mstflotfy.github.io/_posts/Dev/2021-1-19-How-To-Start-A-Blog.md

 I ended up buying the domain name from NameCheap.
 It had a good price with WhoisGuard included.

 Do not overthink where to buy it as you can transfer next year.
-I am considering transferring my domain name to [Cloudflare's registrar](https://www.cloudflare.com/products/registrar/){:target="_blank"} next year.
+I am considering transferring my domain name to [Cloudflare's registrar](https://www.cloudflare.com/products/registrar/){:target="_blank" rel="noopener noreferrer"} next year.
 They offer at cost renewal prices and other security services.

 <br>